 (D) If a district board awards an adult education diploma under this section, the president and treasurer of the board and the superintendent of schools shall sign it.
 Each diploma shall bear the date of its issuance, be in such form as the district board prescribes, and be paid for from the district's general fund, except that the state board may by rule prescribe standard language to be included on each diploma.

-Notwithstanding division (C)(3) of section 3301.0711 of the Revised Code, no limited English proficient student who has not either attained the applicable scores designated under division (B)(1) of section 3301.0710 of the Revised Code on all the assessments required by that division, or has not met the requirements of the assessments required by division (B)(2) of that section, shall be awarded a diploma under this section.
+Notwithstanding division (C)(3) of section 3301.0711 of the Revised Code, no limited English proficient student who has not either attained the applicable scores designated under division (B)(1) of section 3301.0710 of the Revised Code on all the assessments required by that division, or has not met the requirement prescribed by section 3313.618 of the Revised Code, shall be awarded a diploma under this section.

 Amended by 129th General AssemblyFile No.28, HB 153, §101.01, eff.
 9/29/2011.